-The waitlist for the University Houses is not a traditional numbered waiting list.
-Students will be contacted when a University House.
-The first applicant that expresses interest and can confirm that they wish to reside in the house or apartment will receive that property.
+The waitlist for the University Apartments is not a traditional numbered waiting list.
+Students will be contacted when a University Apartment becomes available.
+The first applicant that expresses interest and can confirm that they wish to reside in the apartment will receive that property.

 Yes.
-Once a house or apartment has been offered to you, you must submit additional information, including a credit check release that is provided to you by the Assistant Director.
+Once an apartment has been offered to you, you must submit additional information, including a credit check release that is provided to you by the Assistant Director.
 This will keep your License Agreement in a pending status until your credit check report is received and a reviewed for a final decision.

 For more information regarding financial aid and how it may be used, please contact the Financial Aid Office.

 There are a number of opportunities for off campus living.
 Visit our Off Campus Rental Listings page to browse the private listings and local apartment communities.

 It's never too early to begin learning the market... start now!
 Track ads and visit neighborhood buildings to prepare yourself for a successful search.
 We recommend that you begin searching for an apartment, in earnest, at least 4-6 weeks before your anticipated move-in date.
 The winter is considered a slow season, while the spring and summer, particularly May through the end of August, get very busy.

 The City of Orange is one of Orange County’s most desirable and historic neighborhoods, not only because of its charm, weather, convenience, and the people who make up the community.
 It is also a safe place to live.